GeorgeDrayson/model_collapse/README.md

 ```

 For more details on configuration options, see the [Hydra documentation](https://hydra.cc/docs/intro/).

+## Model

+The trained model is available on the Hugging Face Hub at [GeorgeDrayson/modernbert-ai-detection](https://huggingface.co/GeorgeDrayson/modernbert-ai-detection).
+It is a fine-tuned version of ModernBERT-base trained on the MAGE dataset for machine-generated text detection.

+### Model Details
+- Model Size: 150M parameters
+- Base Model: answerdotai/ModernBERT-base
+- Dataset: yaful/MAGE
+- Task: Text Classification

 ## Experiment Tracking
 The project uses Weights & Biases for experiment tracking.
 Results, metrics, and artifacts are automatically logged during training.
 To view your results set your API key: `export WANDB_API_KEY=your_key_here`